privong/pymccorrelation/README.md

 ## Status

+All three modes (bootstrapping only, perturbing only, and composite) have been tested against Curran's code using the test data provided with `MCSpearman`.

 The python implementation is currently noticeably slower than the original C implementation.
 For the test data (53 entries) and 1e5 iterations: